David Schumacher (racing driver)

-David Schumacher (born 23 October 2001) is a German racing driver, son of former Formula One driver Ralf Schumacher, nephew of seven-time Formula One world champion Michael Schumacher, and cousin of reserve* Formula One driver Mick Schumacher, (*current reserve driver for the Mercedes AMG Formula One Team and McLaren - BBC Sport.
-Retrieved 15 December 2022).
-He competed in the 2022 Deutsche Tourenwagen Masters with Mercedes-AMG Team Winward.
+David Schumacher (born 23 October 2001) is a German racing driver competing in the 2025 GT World Challenge Europe Endurance Cup with HRT Ford Performance racing team.
+A member of the Schumacher racing family, he is the son of former Formula One driver Ralf Schumacher, nephew of seven-time Formula One world champion Michael Schumacher and his wife Corinna, a Western riding European Champion, and the cousin to racing driver Mick Schumacher and Western riding Gina-Maria Bethke.

-Career
+Early career

 Karting career

 Schumacher began karting at a young age, alongside his cousin Mick.
 From there he competed in multiple karting championships under his mother's maiden name Brinkmann.
 In 2017, David's last year in karts, he chose to race with the Schumacher name and finished as runner-up in the DKM Championship to Dennis Hauger in the senior class.

 Lower formulae

 In August 2017, it was announced that Schumacher would graduate to single-seaters, competing for his father's US Racing outfit in the 2018 ADAC Formula 4 Championship.
 In January 2018, he made his single-seater debut, contesting the Formula 4 UAE Championship with Rasgaira Motorsports Team from the second round onwards.
 Claiming three wins, Schumacher ended the season as vice-champion to Charles Weerts.

 In ADAC Formula 4, Schumacher scored a consistent string of points finishes, with three 4th places being his best finishes, and ended the season 9th in the championship.
 His results translated into eight race wins in the Rookies' Cup and he claimed the title of rookie champion.